localstack/docs/content/en/user-guide/security-testing/iam-enforcement/index.md

 ## Introduction

 IAM Policy Enforcement feature can be used to test your security policies and create a more realistic environment that more closely resembles real AWS.
 The environment configuration `ENFORCE_IAM=1` is required while starting LocalStack to enable this feature.
-In LocalStack, IAM enforcement is disabled, and all APIs can be accessed without authentication.
+Per default, IAM enforcement is disabled, and all APIs can be accessed without authentication.

 ## Getting started